Call:(08) 9250 4575

 Adding sulphur can be a temporary fix.
 Adding organic matter tends to be helpful long term, particularly with things of a naturally acidic nature such as pine needles and sawdust.

 A final word of warning!
 Many gardening TV shows and magazines produced in the Eastern States routinely advocate adding lime to garden soil.
 Remember that our soil types in the West vary greatly from those over East, so before randomly throwing handfuls about, please test your soil first to ascertain whether YOUR garden really needs it!
+We generally find Perth coastal suburbs are alkaline, while those in the Perth hills tend to be more acidic.
+However, sometimes soil has been brought in from other areas and this can have a huge impact on what your base soil readings may be.
+There's not just one type of "Perth soil" - so come and have a chat with us, bring in your soil sample and we can help!

 Also: Adding organic matter and having a healthy soil microbial life can 'buffer' pH meaning plants can still access nutrients.
 Observation of how things are growing is really the best way to see whether you have a problem.
 Readings which may be "too high" or "too low" are totally irrelevant if you have a booming garden (and may just be attributed to a dodgy reading)!